 Why UAE banks pay so little on savings

-UAE commercial banks earn significant margins on deposits: they take your savings at 0.5–1.5% and lend those funds out at 5–9%.
+UAE commercial banks earn significant margins on deposits: they take your savings at low rates and lend those funds out at far higher ones.
 The spread is their business model.

 This isn't unique to HSBC.
 Emirates NBD, ADCB, FAB, and Mashreq all pay broadly similar rates on standard savings accounts.
 The exception is a handful of promotional or conditional accounts requiring salary routing or minimum balances.